Conduct Committee Chair

 - 6. Understanding of and demonstrated ability to maintain strong professional boundaries when contacted about a pending or completed conflicts and/or investigations.

-- 7. Must attend Title IX and/or other appropriate trainings as determined by the Conduct Hearing Coordinator.
+- 7. Must attend Title IX and/or other appropriate trainings as determined by the Mediation and Conduct Committee Liaison.

 Term of position: Indefinite (Fall, Spring and Summer)